 Post Traumatic Stress Management offer participants the skills to identify, stabilize & augment psychosocial inventions & resiliency building techniques through restorative & holistic methods like grounding and mindfulness.

 Employees now face stress, grief, trauma, and loss in closer proximity for longer durations.
 These interventions equip employees with space and energy to return to stressful situations and gives service providers practical and adaptable skills to use in their everyday practice.

 Most recent training was hosted online June 14th & 15th, 2021.

 Please check back again for next available session.

 Please contact Caprice Kehler at 431-276-1167 for more information or email at email@example.com.

-The NorWest Trauma Team has been trained by Psychologist Dr. Robert Macy from the International Trauma Centre in Boston and have been working closely with him over the past two years.
-Dr. Robert Macy is a, clinical psychologist, traumatologist, and neuroscience researcher with over 30 years practice in the field of psychological trauma interventions, development and implementation of trauma informed care.
+The NorWest Trauma Team has been trained by Psychologist Dr. Robert Macy from the International Trauma Centre in Boston and have been working closely with him since 2015.
+Dr. Robert Macy is a clinical psychologist, traumatologist, and neuroscience researcher with over 30 years practice in the field of psychological trauma interventions, development and implementation of trauma informed care.
 He is a pioneer in the field of Traumatic Incident Stress Interventions for children, youth, their families and their communities exposed to traumatic events including large-scale disasters, community and armed conflict violence.